9dots/tech-and-tape/developer/minecraft/beginner/lesson-plans/lesson-1/lesson.md

 <iconp src='/icons/vocab.png'>### Vocabulary</iconp>
-- **Function call** - A programming element that tells the computer to do something.
-In the beginning, most function calls will cause the computer to perform an action.
+- **Function call** - A programming element that tells the computer to perform a task.

 </note>
 <pagebreak/>